According to the Society for General Microbiology, some bacteria divide every 20 minutes at the right temperatures and with the right nutrients.

 - copper: up to 4 hours

-Read on to learn about the nine dirtiest spots in your home, how you can keep them clean, and how to protect yourself from the bacteria and viruses that can make you sick.
+Read on for our guide on the germiest areas in your home.
+It outlines how you can keep these spots clean, and how to protect yourself from the bacteria and viruses that can make you sick.

 Bacteria and viruses can spread from person to person and from person to surface.